dkoerner/retiler/README.md

 ###requirements
 Retiler uses [CGAL](http://www.cgal.org) for computationally stable intersection and orientation tests.
 Only the basic "2D and 3D Linear Geometry Kernel" package of cgal is used.
 This particular package is licensed under LGPL.

+There is a cmake script which currently doesnt add the cgal dependency.
+Once this works CMake can be used to build the project.

 ###license
 Copyright (c) David Koerner